The Porsche 911: The Car With the Worst Ergonomic Design

 - The ignition key is located on the left side of the steering column.
 Most other cars have the ignition key located to the right of the steering column and for very good reason.
 Most people are right-handed.
-For some unknown reason, the Porsche seems to be designed for left handers.
+For some unknown reason, the Porsche seems to be designed for left-handers.
 As a south paw myself, I can't believe it.
 I disagree with this totally.
-When a person gets into a car, and wants to start the engine, he automatically reaches with his right hand and key and look for the ignition switch - on the right side.
+When a person gets into a car and wants to start the engine, he automatically reaches with his right hand and key and looks for the ignition switch—on the right side.

 - There is no glove compartment.
-The space is used for the passenger's air bag.
-There seems to be enough space there for both and yet, the designer decided to remove the glove compartment all together.
+The space is used for the passenger's airbag.
+There seems to be enough space there for both and yet, the designer decided to remove the glove compartment altogether.
 Where do you put the driver registration and insurance card?
-Or the emergency flash light?
+Or the emergency flashlight?

 - No space between the car seat back and the rear compartment.
 One cannot reach into the car from the outside to retrieve an item placed in the back seat.
 A very inconvenient design.

 - The rear window is made of plastic.
 It is a convertible after all; however, it is a safety hazard when after a few years, the plastic degrades and start to yellow and become less transparent.
 This is unacceptable.
-One cannot tradoff safety for convenience feature.
+One cannot trade off safety for convenience feature.

 - Regular maintenance such as oil change is a big deal.
 You cannot go to any Jiffy Lube to get it done.
 Apparently, it requires some special part that only the dealer can perform.

 - The engine is located in the rear while the trunk is located in the front.
 This is also a bad design from a safety point of view.
-In a front end collusion, which is the most common accidents, the driver and passenger is safer when there is an engine block between the people and the obstruction.
+During a front-end collusion, which is the most common accidents, the driver and passenger are safer when there is an engine block between the people and the obstruction.

 - The latch to release the trunk is electrified.
 Combined with the fact that the battery is also located in the trunk, this violates the first law of mechanical design: never have a mechanism electrified without a manual override.
 In this scenario, when your battery dies, you cannot open your trunk to recharge your battery.
 I have seen youtube videos teaching people how to open the trunk of a Porsche after the battery dies.
 Really?

 - The tires have a factory-keyed lug nut that is there to prevent theft.
 The problem occurs when you have a flat tire and you misplaced the key socket.
 Time to call the AAA for an expensive toll.
-You just spent the money you try to saved by avoiding theft of the tires.
+You just spent the money you tried to save by avoiding theft of the tires.

 I was under the impression that German engineering was the top in the world.
 After seeing first hand the design of the Porsche 911, I have to disagree.
 Whoever designed this car should be fired for incompetence.